RazvanFilipescu/assurity-repo/README.md

 ##### I have chosen to use SpringBoot with Kotlin as a basic framework on which to build my tests.
 I am also using IntelliJ IDEA as my development IDE.
 I have done this due to my familiarity with these development tools.

 ##### The test requirements consist of checking the 3 criteria mentioned in Acceptance Criteria.
-In order to keep the best practices of having tests as atomic as possible, I have split the testing implementation in 3 separate tests, which can be run individually or together as a suite.
+In order to keep the best practices of having tests as atomic as possible, I have split the testing implementation in 3 separate tests, which can be run individually or together as a suite (see AllUnitTests test class).

 ##### The tests themselves are parameterized in order to easily accommodate a possibly expanding scope, where we want to check other criteria as well.